Google Scholar H5 (Cited articles)

 The Journal was established in 1949 and since then owned by the Institute of Maritime and Tropical Medicine in Gdynia.

 In 2018 the ownership of IMH was passed onto the newly formed International Maritime Health Foundation (IMHF; www.IMHF.pl) which is now responsible for the maintenance of this periodical.

 IMH publishes original papers, reviews, case reports but also letters to editors, book reviews and editorial materials.
 It is an open access quarterly magazine.
 Authors are not charged for publication.

 The journal is published four times a year (the first issue not later than March 31, the second issue not later than June 30, the third issue not later than September 30, the fourth issue not later than December 31st).

 Editor-In-Chief: Dr Maria Jeżewska; Institute of Maritime and Tropical Medicine in Gdynia, Poland

-The Journal has been included in the register of journals and proceedings of international conferences published by The Polish Ministry of Science and Higher Education on July 31st, 2019 with 40 points awarded.
+The Journal has been included in the register of journals and proceedings of international conferences published by Polish Ministry of Education and Science on 2021 with 40 points awarded.

 MARITIME PSYCHOLOGY Original article: 2

 HYPERBARIC MEDICINE Review article: 1